-How to make mango ice cream at home with just 4 ingredients that’s paleo-friendly, dairy-free, and using unrefined sugar!
-The result is a wonderfully creamy, sweet, tropical coconut mango ice cream that’s made with just minutes of prep time!
+How to make mango ice cream at home with just four ingredients and just minutes of prep time!
+The result is a wonderfully creamy, sweet, tropical coconut mango ice cream that is paleo-friendly, dairy-free, and uses unrefined sugar.

 The weather is starting to heat up, which is enough excuse for me to give ice cream making a go again.
-I’ve previously experimented with ‘Instant’ ice cream in a bag, 100% fruit ice lollies, and several yogurt-based ice creams like a lavender and blackberry version.
-Now it’s my turn to share how to make mango ice cream at home (and a creamy vegan mango ice cream at that!).
+I’ve previously experimented with fruit popsicles and yogurt-based ice creams like a blackberry ice cream.
+Now I am sharing how to make mango ice cream at home (and a creamy vegan one at that!).

-Unlike storebought versions, this coconut mango ice cream has no long list of ingredients with chemicals and preservatives.
+Unlike store-bought versions, this coconut mango ice cream has no long list of ingredients with chemicals and preservatives.
 Instead, it’s made with just four all-natural ingredients.
-Best of all, this coconut milk mango ice cream is gluten-free, dairy-free, paleo, and uses maple syrup in place of sugar and yet still has the smooth and creamy texture you want from homemade mango ice cream.
+Best of all, it is gluten-free, dairy-free, paleo, and uses maple syrup in place of sugar and yet still has the smooth and creamy texture you want from homemade ice cream.

 Making mango ice cream without cream (dairy) can be tricky texturally.
-However, replacing the regular dairy and eggs with thick coconut cream not only helps yield a super creamy easy mango ice cream.
-The combination of coconut and mango is also a match made in heaven (have you tried Thai coconut sticky rice with mango?!)!
+However, replacing the regular dairy and eggs with thick coconut cream helps yield a super creamy and easy ice cream.
+Plus, the combination of coconut and mango is also a match made in heaven!
 Eating a serving of this transports me to a tropical beach vacation.
 Now that’s my kind of dessert!

 Want more frosty, fruity dessert inspiration?
-You might also like this recipe for strawberry sorbet, raspberry yogurt ice cream, peach ice cream, or these fruity frozen yogurt lollies.
+You might also like this recipe for strawberry sorbet, raspberry ice cream, or peach ice cream.

-- Mangoes: I used Ataulfo (honey) mangoes for this recipe, which are sweet and slightly sour with a high flesh-to-seed ratio.
-I recommend using whatever the best in-season mangoes are that aren’t too fibrous.
+- Mangoes: I used Ataulfo (honey) mangoes for this recipe, which is sweet and slightly sour with a high flesh-to-seed ratio.
+I recommend using whatever best mangos in season are that aren’t too fibrous.
 You can also use tinned mango pulp but only use high-quality varieties like Kesar Indian mango (available in Asian grocery stores).

-- Coconut cream: some fat is essential for achieving the smooth, creamy consistency we want from this vegan mango ice cream.
-Fats obstruct ice crystal growth; more so, the creamy texture helps to hide the ice crystal texture to our palettes, resulting in soft and creamy mango ice cream.
-However, too much and the ice cream can become ‘chewy’.
+- Coconut cream: some fat is essential for achieving the smooth, creamy consistency.
+Fats obstruct ice crystal growth; more so, the creamy texture helps to hide the ice crystal texture to our palettes, resulting in soft and creamy ice cream.
+However, too much and the ice cream can become “chewy.”
 I’ve used the solid part from full-fat tinned coconut milk for its wonderful texture and subtle flavor.
 However, you can also use homemade coconut cream.

 - Maple syrup: sugar is also very important when it comes to making creamy ice cream.
 Sugars control crystal formation and have a big impact on creating an ice cream soft enough to scoop.
-For this coconut mango ice cream, I’ve used unrefined liquid maple syrup.
+For this recipe, I’ve used unrefined liquid maple syrup.
 For a non-vegan option, you could use honey or even cane sugar.
 You can reduce the amount ever so slightly, but I wouldn’t recommend completely getting rid of it.

-- Salt: sust a little will help enhance the flavors of the mango ice cream.
+- Salt: just a little will help enhance the flavors.

-The below-topping ideas are 100% optional but are suggestions that I think would work particularly well when paired with this coconut mango ice cream.
+The below-topping ideas are 100% optional but are suggestions that I think would work particularly well when paired with this mango ice cream recipe.

-- Coconut – shredded, flaked, or toasted flakes.
+- Coconut – shredded coconut, coconut flakes, or toasted flakes.

 - Herbs – mint and basil will work well.

-- Heat – chili salt, chili powder, or tajin spice all pair amazingly with mango.
-Mango with tajin is one of my favorite new summery treats.
+- Heat-chili salt, chili powder, or tajin spice all pair amazingly with mango.
+Mango with tajin is one of my favorite summery treats.
 Better yet, drizzle some chamoy sauce!

 - Fruit – strawberries, raspberries (sliced), pomegranate seeds, or even pineapple (raw or grilled) are all pairings I love.
 Also, mango and passionfruit are a classic pairing.

-- Fruit coulis – raspberry fruit coulis or compote works particularly well with this coconut mango ice cream.
+- Fruit coulis – raspberry fruit coulis or compote works particularly well.

 - Nuts – almonds, pistachios, pecans, macadamia nuts, etc.